RISD believes the well-being of its staff is tied to a careful

 Flexible work arrangements are established by each division/department, in cooperation with the respective Dean or Director and Human Resources.
 The immediate supervisor, with the approval of the Dean or Director, determines if a flexible work arrangement is appropriate for the department and the nature of the work in question.

-- The employee initiates a request for a flexible work arrangement by completing the Flexible Work Arrangement Form and submits it to their supervisor for consideration.
+- The staff member initiates a request for a flexible work arrangement by completing the Flexible Work Arrangement Form and submits it to their supervisor for consideration.

 - If the proposal is approved, the supervisor and Director or Dean signs the Flexible Work Arrangement Request Form.

-- The employee is encouraged to contact the Benefits Administrator to determine whether the proposed arrangement has any benefit impact.
+- The staff member is encouraged to contact the Benefits Administrator to determine whether the proposed arrangement has any benefit impact.

-- Copies are then given to Human Resources and the employee for their records.
+- Copies are then given to Human Resources and the requestor for their records.

-- The manager and employee review the overall effectiveness of the arrangement at/before the completion of a three month trial period.
+- The manager and staff member review the overall effectiveness of the arrangement at/before the completion of a three month trial period.
 The arrangement may be extended or discontinued based on the review.